Sunset on The Seven Slopes of Tennoji

-Located north of Ikutama Shrine, this slopes leads to the north gate of Ikutama Shrine.
+Located north of Ikutama Shrine, this slope leads to the north gate of Ikutama Shrine.

 This slope is called “Shingon” because when Ikutama Shrine was first built, a number of temples were also built to protect the shrine from bad spirits.
 Six of these temples were coincidentally from the Shingon-sect of Buddhism.
-Additionally, the Shingon-zaka Slope was once much longer.
-It originally started from Kozu Shrine, but Sennichimae Street now completely divides the slope.
+Additionally, the Shingon-zaka Slope was once much longer but Sennichimae Street now completely divides the slope.

 Genshoji-zaka Slope [源聖寺坂]